 Back pain it can rip your life away from you making your every position, movement and activity excruciatingly painful beyond your imagination.
-You cant sleep.
-Dressing yourself is difficult if not impossible and going to the toilet can be agonizing.
+You can’t sleep.
+The dressing is difficult if not impossible and going to the toilet can be agonizing.
 The constancy of your pain can wear you down to the point where your whole world is consumed by the pain.

-And then under the advice of your treating health professional you undergo any number of different treatments including nerve blocks, epidurals, radiofrequency neurotomies, prolotherapy and intradiskal electrothermal therapy, unbeknown to you, that most of these treatments offer at best between 30-60% of short term pain relief.
-1,2,3,4
+And then under the advice of your treating health professional, you undergo any number of different treatments including nerve blocks, epidurals, radiofrequency neurotomies, prolotherapy and intradiscal electrothermal therapy, unbeknown to you, that most of these treatments offer at best between 30-60% of short term pain relief.

 Researchers reviewed records from 1,450 patients in the Ohio Bureau of Workers Compensation database who had diagnoses of disc degeneration, disc herniation or radiculopathy, a nerve condition that causes tingling and weakness of the limbs.
 Half of the patients had surgery to fuse two or more vertebrae in hopes of curing low back pain.
 The other half had no surgery, even though they had comparable diagnoses.

 After two years, just 26 percent of those who had surgery returned to work.
 That’s compared to 67 percent of patients who didn’t have surgery.
 In what might be the most troubling study finding, researchers determined that there was a 41 percent increase in the use of painkillers, specifically opiates, in those who had surgery.

 The study provides clear evidence that for many patients, fusion surgeries designed to alleviate pain from degenerating discs don’t work, says the study’s lead author Dr. Trang Nguyen, a researcher at the University of Cincinnati College of Medicine.